KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/setup/setup-aws-marketplace.md

 Follow the instructions to retrieve the password.

-10) Log in to the EC2 Instance using the default Windows username (Administrator), and the password retrieved in the previous step.
+3) Log in to the EC2 Instance using the default Windows username (Administrator) and the password retrieved in the previous step.

-11) Join the EC2 Instance to the AD Domain that we will manage using the API and restart the machine.
+4) Join the EC2 Instance to the AD Domain that we will manage using the API and restart the machine.

-Note: Based on the VPC and Subnet configuration, extra steps may be required to join the machine to the domain.
+>Note: Based on the VPC and Subnet configuration, extra steps may be required to join the machine to the domain.

-12) Run the **KopiCloud AD API Config tool** located in the folder **C:\KopiCloud-AD-API-Config** to finish the setup of the API.
+5) Run the **KopiCloud AD API Config tool** located in the folder **C:\KopiCloud-AD-API-Config** to finish the setup of the API.